waitingsong/node-win32-api/README.md

 const hWnd = user32.FindWindowExW(null, null, null, lpszWindow)

 if (hWnd && ! hWnd.isNull()) {
-  // Caution: output hWnd will cuase exception in the following process, even next script!
+  // Caution: outputing hWnd will cuase exception in the following process, even next script!
-  // So do NOT do this in the production code!
+  // NOT do below in the production code!
   // console.log('buf: ', hWnd); // avoid this
   console.log('buf: ', ref.address(hWnd)) // this is ok